vicenteg/vicenteg.github.io/_drafts/multi-tenancy-in-mapr.md

 Note the `-filter`.
 We look for volumes that are not mounted (`mounted==0`) and are not named `mapr.cldb.internal`. `mapr.cldb.internal` is a special volume, and is not mounted, so we ignore it.

+### Data Organization

+In the book _Hadoop Application Architectures_ (published by O'Reilly, 2015), the authors put forth a recommendation

 ## YARN